Double click to edit

 Hazards:

-· Current: This dive is only safe during a flooding current.
+Current: This dive is only safe during a mild flooding current.

 Marine life: This is my favorite dive in the San Juan Islands.
 The robustness and color of the invertebrate life is on par with the Cape Flattery area.
 Yellow, orange, and brown sponges combine with a host of nudibranchs and other invertebrates to create a visual spectacle.
-However, the massive colony of vibrant strawberry anemones always seem to highlight my dives.
-The colony starts in about 50 feet of water and runs down to about 85 feet.
-They are located about 25 yards from the south end of the wall.
+However, their are two massive colonies of vibrant strawberry anemones that always highlight my dives here.
+Both colonies are at the south end of the wall and start in about 50 feet of water and runs down to about 85 feet.
+I sometimes find candy-stripe shrimp nestled in the crimson anemones along the perimeter of the strawberry anemones and can very gently coax one out on to the strawberry anemones for a spectacular photo.

 Puget Sound king crabs are a frequent find - in juvenile and adult forms.
 Some of the biggest Puget Sound king crabs I have seen have been on this wall.
 I often find three or four Puget Sound king crabs hunkered down inside small caves.